hofftech/hofftech_contract/README.md

 ### HTML, CSS and JavaScript

 We deliver web page types developed from HTML markup, CSS stylesheets for styling and unobtrusive JavaScript for feature detection, polyfills and behaviors.
+We'll also use JavaScript to provide all of the interactive and communicative functionality on your web app, site, or page.

 ### Desktop and mobile browser testing

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person's experience of a design should be appropriate to the capabilities of a browser or device.

+We'll test your project primarily on Google Chrome for Mac.
 Google Chrome on Mac gives us a great idea of what your project looks like across multiple browsers and devices, using the builtin developer tools.

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
-We'll also test to ensure that people who use Microsoft Internet Explorer 11 for Windows get an appropriate experience.
-We won't test in other older browsers unless we agreed separately.
-If you need an enhanced design for an older browser, we can provide a separate estimate for that.
+We won't explicitly test our work in the latest major desktop browsers (Firefox, Safari, Opera, and Edge), but the code that we write will include support for those browsers.

+Internet Explorer 11 requires some extra work to be backwards compatible, so we won't explicitly design our site for those users.
+Those users may experience some layout issues.
+If you'd like us to ensure that the design is identical on IE11, we can provide a separate estimate for that.

+Because Internet Explorer 10 and below requires significant work to be backwards compatible, we make no guarantees that your project will function correctly on IE10 and below.
+If you'd like your project to be functional on IE10 and below, we can provide a separate estimate for that.

 Testing using popular smaller screen devices is essential in ensuring that a person's experience of a design is appropriate to the capabilities of the device they're using.
 We test our designs in Google Chrome on the latest released version of iOS.